GiselleNessi/Giselle-10-11-21/README.md

 ### Notes
 Some optimization and improvements can be implemented:

-- Refactor some types to use generics and better naming
+- Refactor some types to use generic and better naming
 - Implement error handling
 - Add transitions animation for toggle and depth graph
 - Improve performance for big volume of updates